Community Composting Bank - Closing the local loop

 Do not add: Bones, plastics, animal poo, woody garden refuse, bokashi, grass or weeds.

+If you want more info on this project, check out the full final report here.
+Lots of photos, lessons learned, budget and process are all detailed here.
 This project is funded by the Waste Authority through the Waste Avoidance and Resource Recovery Account.